Skip to content

 1. Ask Your Bank or Use Customer Service

 The safest and most straightforward method to find your SWIFT code for international transactions is your bank.
-You can call on the 24/7 helpline number of your bank, and they will guide you about your SWIFT code details.
-Yes, you can rapidly find the customer service number of your bank on Google or in your banking documents.
+You can call your bank’s 24/7 helpline number, and they will provide you with the details of your SWIFT code.
+Yes, you can rapidly find your bank’s customer service number on Google or in your banking documents.

-Similarly, you can also visit the branch, and staff will present the correct SWIFT code.
-It will only take a few of your minutes to visit the branch, talk with the branch manager or inquire about details through the helpline.
+Similarly, you can also visit the branch, where staff will present the correct SWIFT code.
+It will only take a few minutes to visit the branch, talk with the branch manager, or inquire about details through the helpline.

 Ask SWIFT Code From Bank